anjalisilva/libraryStatistics/README.md

 followed by other indicators in any order, such as ‘Institution Name’, ‘Institution type’, etc., as directly downloaded from the ARL Data Portal.
 Data may be downloaded for any number of years and across any number member libraries/institutions (or all) available.
-Note: corrections made by respective library in the ARL survey after data submission deadline will be reflected in the footnotes of future years, but the dataset will not be updated to reflect the corrections.

 For the Shiny application, the user is able to upload a dataset in .csv format that is directly downloaded from ARL Data Portal (as explained above).
 Upon uploading data, the choices for libraries and years will be visible.
 Through the interactive interface of the Shiny application, users can dynamically visualize ratios by selecting up to 5 ARL member libraries and up to 5 years.
-Users also have the ability generate and visualize custom ratios, which enhances the usability of the published ARL data.

-Functions or dedicated tabs of Shiny dashboard are available for generating visualizations for ARL Investment Index, ratios for ‘Total Library Expenditures’, ‘Total Library Materials Expenditures’, ‘Professional Staff Salaries’, ‘Professional Staff Counts’, and ‘Support Staff Counts’.
-Some examples of ratios that can be visualized are total library expenditures (in USD) per faculty, per student, and per doctoral degree awarded, etc. These ratios can be visualized and compared for up to 5 libraries and up to 5 distinct years chosen by the user.
+Functions of the R package and dedicated tabs of the Shiny dashboard are available for generating visualizations for ARL Investment Index, ratios for ‘Total Library Expenditures’, ‘Total Library Materials Expenditures’, ‘Professional Staff Salaries’, ‘Professional Staff Counts’, and ‘Support Staff Counts’.
+Some examples of ratios that can be visualized are total library expenditures (in USD) per faculty, per student, and per doctoral degree awarded, etc. Users also have the option to generate and visualize custom ratios using all available ARL indicators, which enhances the usability of the published ARL data.

 Tool is useful in helping ARL libraries understand their own performance, benchmark performance against other ARL member libraries,